FBI Deputy Director Andrew McCabe Is Stepping Down Earlier Than Expected

 The president had previously tweeted about McCabe's upcoming retirement, saying the FBI official is "racing the clock to retire with full benefits."

-The Washington Post reported earlier this month that after Trump fired Comey, he asked McCabe in the Oval Office who he voted for in the 2016 election.
+The Washington Post reported earlier this month that after Trump fired Comey, he asked McCabe in the Oval Office whom he voted for in the 2016 election.
 According to the Post, McCabe found the conversation "disturbing."

-According to the Post, Trump reportedly "vented his anger" at McCabe over contributions made to his wife's failed Virginia state senate campaign that came from a political action committee overseen by a friend of Democratic presidential candidate Hillary Clinton.

-Trump has openly criticized the contributions before, including in December when he tweeted that McCabe's wife's campaign was given money by "Clinton Puppets."
+Trump has been an open critic of McCabe for months, citing McAuliffe's roles in his wife's failed Virginia state senate campaign.
+In December, Trump tweeted that McCabe's wife's campaign was given money by "Clinton Puppets."

 Following Trump's dismissal of Comey, McCabe told the Senate Intelligence Committee that he would not provide the White House with updates on the FBI's investigation into any connections between Russia and the Trump campaign.